brechtcs/lazy-build/README.md

 cli(build)
 ```

-This example also shows why it's necessary to call `this.prune` manually.
+This example also shows why it's necessary to call `target.prune` manually.
 Here we first try to fetch the resource, and then only delete the old version if the server responds with the HTTP status "410 Gone".
 Then if the status code is anything else than 200, we don't write anything, leaving the old version in place.
 This makes our build process more resilient against downtime of external services, or just allows us to continue our work when offline.

 ### More examples